Guide to becoming a member of Hogsback Chapter

 New members Group Riding Guide - August 2013

 Essential reading for all new Chapter members.
 Get the heads up on how we do it in the Hogsback Chapter!
-Guide can be found on the Admin page in the Members area.
+Guide can be found in the Chapter Ride Guides section above.

 Who is a Lady of Harley? - May 2012